jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 If we believe these claims, then indeed, "spirituality" is too fuzy and amorphous to be worth any sort of serious study, an emic folk concept used to cover up inarticulated personal feelings.
-The question is - are they actually true?
+The question is - are these two claims actually true?

 When one considers the different forms of spirituality outlined in the Baha'i writings, the answer is clear, but it depends upon which "spirituality" is meant.
 If by